Sugartime

+Background and recording

+The song was co-written in 1956 by Clovis, New Mexico residents Charlie Phillips and musician and KCLV radio station owner Odis "Pop" Echols.
+Phillips took the song to Norman Petty, who scheduled a recording session at his Clovis recording studio that included Buddy Holly on guitar and Jerry Allison on drums.
+This country version of the song was released on Coral Records and was a hit in Texas and Mexico.

+Petty suggested to Coral that they should do a pop version of the song with the McGuire Sisters, resulting in a number one hit for the singing trio in 1957 and one of the most successful singles of their career.

 A version by Johnny Cash, culled from his Sun Records catalogue, briefly returned to the Cashbox country chart in 1961.

 The chorus was sampled for the title song of the Bollywood movie Dil Deke Dekho.

 The melody is remarkably similar to that of "I'm Daffy Over You", written by Chico Marx and Sol Violinsky, and performed by Marx in several films.
 The main melody is also reminiscent of Saint-Saens' Havanaise.